aws/mynah-ui/docs/DATAMODEL.md

     // rootFolderTitle: "Custom root folder title";
     // collapsedByDefault: true // Collapse the root folder by default
     // hideFileCount: true // Hide the file counter next to folders
+    // flatList: true // Enable to generate a flat list with one parent folder and no sub folders
     actions: {
       'src/App.tsx': [
         {